The Undercover Man: Critical response

 Bosley Crowther panned the film in The New York Times: "Furthermore—and this is fatal—it is a drearily static film, for all its explosive flurries of gun-play and passing of violent threats.
 The big crisis in the picture comes when the Treasury man, played by Glenn Ford, is uncertain whether to stick with the case or retire to a farm.
 And the basis of his decision to go on sleuthing for Uncle Sam is a long-winded lecture on justice which a sad-eyed Italian woman gives.
 Mr. Ford, in a battered gray hat and a baggy suit, makes a pretty case for higher salaries to civil servants but a not very impressive sleuth.
 And James Whitmore, who played the sergeant in Command Decision on the stage, seems much more inclined to low clowning than to accounting as an assistant on the case.
 Barry Kelley is robustly arrogant as 'the big fellow's' lawyer and front-man, with several other performers doing standard character roles."

 The staff at Variety magazine gave the film a positive review, writing: "Narrated in a straightforward, hardhitting documentary style, The Undercover Man is a good crime-busting saga.
 Standout features are the pic's sustained pace and its realistic quality.
 Fresh, natural dialog help to cover up the formula yarn, while topnotch performances down the line carry conviction.
 Joseph H. Lewis's direction also mutes the melodramatic elements but manages to keep the tension mounting through a series of violent episodes."

 Time Out film guide lauded the film in 2006 and wrote, "A superior crime thriller in the semi-documentary style beloved by Hollywood in the late 1940s...[the film] achieves an authenticity rare in the genre.
 Perhaps even more impressive is the acknowledgment that mob crime affects not only cops and criminals, but innocents too: witnesses are silenced, bystanders injured.
 And Lewis - one of the B movie greats - directs in admirably forthright, muscular fashion, making superb use of Burnett Guffey's gritty monochrome camerawork."

-Has been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.
+The film aired on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.